Trending Topics

 Machine learning for manufacturing process optimization extends to the quality assurance stage of production.
 As the last line of defense against faulty products making it into customers’ hands, quality control is a critical part of any manufacturing operation.
 With machine learning technology, manufacturers can reduce or even eliminate product loss due to production errors by applying machine learning to root cause analysis (RCA).

-Root cause analysis draws upon production and inspection data to identify process errors and inefficiencies that are likely to lead to discarded product, and can then make recommendations and adjustments to processes in order to remedy these scenarios.
+Root cause analysis draws upon production and inspection data to identify process errors and inefficiencies that are likely to lead to discarded product and can then make recommendations and adjustments to processes in order to remedy these scenarios.
 With machine learning, this process occurs quickly and constantly, with the ability to provide real-time reporting and insight into production statuses.
-This helps to prevent errors from occurring at a large scale throughout a production run, since machine learning can provide alerts to shut down production if a batch or run is in danger of being lost.
+This helps to prevent errors from occurring at a large scale throughout a production run, since machine learning can provide alerts to shut down the production line if a batch or run is in danger of being lost.

 Supply chain optimization

 Machine learning in the supply chain is helping manufacturers overcome the challenges of global economic uncertainty.
-From price fluctuations to demand increases to material shortages, effective supply chain management is often more difficult than ever — which can drive costs and prices up, threaten relationships with suppliers and customers, and wreak havoc on production schedules.
+From price fluctuations to demand increases to material shortages, effective supply chain management is often more difficult than ever—which can drive costs and prices up, threaten relationships with suppliers and customers, and wreak havoc on production schedules.
 By introducing machine learning-powered “smart supply chain” tactics, manufacturers can make great strides in addressing these problems head-on.

 Product design